mathisnozais/BEX/02_Seurat_analysis/README.md

 ```

 ### Run the analysis
-You can access the code chunk by chunk via "Script_BEX_paper" Rmd
+You can access the code chunk by chunk via "Script_BEX_paper" Rmd.
+You'll be able to perform the preprocessing starting with the raw count matrices.
-One code for pre-processing
+Then you'll be able to reproduce the figure in the paper.
-one for analysis
+You juste need to modify the WORKDIR at the begining of the script.